bcbi/bidss/programming/setup/julia.md

         * Locate the Julia application in the list of Applications (if you have more than one from prior installations, select the highest version number).
         * Right click on it and select *copy*.
     2. Open Terminal
         * Click the magnifying glass in the top right corner of your screen.
 This will open a Spotlight Search box.
-Type "Terminal" and hit "return."
+Type "Terminal" and hit `return`.
 This should open up a mostly blank box that has the name of your computer and username in it.

     3. Create the symbolic link - **it is very important to pay attention to exact directions including spaces below**
         * Start by typing "ln -s " into the terminal
         * Next, right click and *Paste* the path to the Julia application that you previously copied.
 This should appear something like "/Applications/Julia-1.5.app"
         * Type "/Contents/MacOS/applet" directly after ".app"
         * Finally, type " julia" \\ *the final command will look something like:*\\ `ln -s /Applications/Julia-1.4.app/Contents/MacOS/applet julia`
-        * If your command looks correct based on the above example, hit *return*
+        * If your command looks correct based on the above example, hit `return`

 4. **Run Julia** \\ \\
-    * Type "julia" into terminal and hit *return*
+    * Type "julia" into terminal and hit `return`
     * Julia should open
+    * To quit Julia, type `exit()` and hit `return`

 ## Debian on Windows 10 (Windows Subsystem for Linux)
 First ensure that you have installed Debian and Windows Subsystem for Linux (WSL) as described in ~~~<a href="/programming/setup/wsl/">Linux for Windows</a>~~~.\\

+**Download and Install Julia**
 From within the Debian terminal, type the following commands one at a time, each followed `Enter`.
 If you are prompted for a password, use the password you created the first time you opened Debian:
 1. `sudo apt-get install wget`
 2. `wget https://julialang-s3.julialang.org/bin/linux/x64/1.5/julia-1.5.4-linux-x86_64.tar.gz`